 Apricity

 Tucked away on a tranquil corner of Mayfair, Apricity isn’t a restaurant to put up with any garbage… Mainly because its complete dedication to zero-waste means nothing ever meets the dreaded landfill.
-Owner and multi award-winning chef Chantelle Nicholson has unmatched green cred (she’s a won a Michelin Green Star) and, with the help of Eve Seemann, sees to a constantly-changing menu of dishes that have included cured Chalk Stream trout, Lyme Bay scallops on a Hollis Mead cream sauce and Devon pork belly with sugar snap peas and mint salsa.
+Owner and multi award-winning chef Chantelle Nicholson has unmatched green cred (she’s a won a Green Michelin Star) and, with the help of Eve Seemann, sees to a constantly-changing menu of dishes.
 The cocktails too are made with the environment in mind – the vodka collins, for instance, is made from the remnants of a rhubarb dessert and wilted herbs from the kitchen.

 Details: 68 Duke Street, W1K 6JU | Book Apricity